This feature is currently in preview.

 No agent or integration updates are required to use these metrics.

 NRQL alerting based on dimensional metrics is also supported, except for data coming from cloud integrations (that is metrics from AWS polling integrations, GCP, and Azure).
-AWS CloudWatch Metric Streams metrics are ingested as dimensional metrics and NRQL alerts are recommended.
+AWS CloudWatch Metric Streams metrics are ingested as dimensional metrics and NRQL are recommended.

 Where and how to query dimensional metrics